4 Healthy Reasons to Eat Avocados

 Avocados are not only delicious, they're super satisfying and help keep your body healthy too.
-You might be wondering about avocado nutrition, especially if you've heard they are high in fat.
-And while they are, it's the good kind of fat, plus the nutrition facts of an avocado are pretty impressive all around.
-One avocado delivers 225 calories, 21 grams of fat, 12 grams of carbohydrate, 9 grams of fiber and 3 grams of protein.
-Chances are though, you're not eating the whole avocado.
-One serving is 1/3 of an avocado so you'd be getting 75 calories, 7 grams of fat, 4 grams of carbohydrate, 3 grams of fiber and 1 gram of protein.
+You might be wondering about if avocados are healthy, especially if you've heard they are high in fat.
+And while they are, it's the good kind of fat, plus the nutrition facts of an avocado are pretty impressive all-around.

-But avocados nutrition benefits go beyond the numbers.
-Just in case you need even more encouragement to eat your avocados (c'mon guacamole isn't reason enough?) here are 4 healthy reasons avocados are so good for you.
+But avocados' nutrition benefits go beyond their calories.
+Just in case you need even more encouragement to eat your avocados (c'mon, guacamole isn't reason enough?), here are four healthy reasons avocados are so good for you.

 Pictured Recipe: Zucchini Noodles with Avocado Pesto & Shrimp

-Craving a burger but worried about heart health?
-Try topping it with avocado.
+The next time you're hankering for a burger, you may want to try topping it with avocado.
 Researchers found that people who ate half an avocado with their hamburger had less inflammation in their blood vessels compared to people who just ate the burger.
-Avocados also naturally contain cholesterol blockers that help fend off "bad" LDL cholesterol from being absorbed in your gut.
+Avocados also naturally contain cholesterol blockers that help prevent (bad) LDL cholesterol from being absorbed in your gut.

 Unsaturated fats help unlock powerful nutrients in leafy green salads.
 In an Ohio State University study, people who ate a salad with avocado greatly increased their carotenoid absorption compared to one without avocado.
 Similar benefits apply to salsa paired with avocado (ahem: guacamole!).
 So grab some chips and get dipping!